hucker/loopstate/README.md

     for index,item in enumerate(items):
         log_item(index==0, index==last_index, item)

-Both of these solutions have issues with usng the len function which means a list with all of the items will need to be created...this is bad in some instances.
+Both of these solutions have issues with using the len function which means a list with all of the items will need to be created...this is bad in some instances.
 With generators asking for the length defeats the entire purpose of having them.
+To work without len, the code would need to implement all/partof the underlying loop state tracking mechanism.

+With looop state you end with this:

+    for value,state in loopstate(items):
+        log_item(state.first,state.last,value)